jsho982045/FocusCameraInterview/README.md

     * Using standard HTTP methods: `GET` (to retrieve tasks), `POST` (to create tasks), `PUT` (to update tasks), and `DELETE` (to remove tasks).
     * Ensuring the API returns appropriate HTTP status codes (e.g., `200` for success, `201` for created, `204` for successful deletion with no content, `404` for not found, and `422` for validation errors).

 * **Eloquent ORM for Database Interactions:** As per the requirement to use Eloquent ORM, all interactions with the `tasks` database table were handled through the `Task` model.
-This allowed for a clean, object-oriented way to perform create, read, update, and delete operations (e.g., `Task::all()`, `Task::findOrFail($id)`, `Task::create()`, `$task->update()`, `$task->delete()`).
+This allowed for a clean, object-oriented way to perform create, read, update, and delete operations (e.g., `Task::all()`, `Task::create()`, `$task->fill()`, `$task->save()`, `$task->delete()`).
+For retrieving, updating, and deleting specific tasks, I utilized Laravel's implicit route model binding in the `TaskController`.

 * **Request Validation:** To meet the requirement for validating incoming requests, I implemented validation logic within the `TaskController`'s `store` (create) and `update` methods using Laravel's `Validator` facade.
 This ensures that, for example, the `title` is always provided and that fields match their expected types (string, boolean).
 If validation fails, the API returns a `422` status code with details about the errors.

-* **Handling "Not Found" Errors:** For operations that target a specific task by its ID (show, update, delete), I used Eloquent's `findOrFail()` method.
-This is a convenient way to automatically handle cases where a task ID doesn't exist, as Laravel will then return the appropriate `404 Not Found` JSON response.
+* **Handling "Not Found" Errors:** To handle cases where a specific task ID might not exist during `show`, `update`, or `delete` operations, I leveraged Laravel's implicit route model binding (e.g. `Task $task` in the controller method signature).
+This feature automatically attempts to find the `Task` model based on the ID in the URL.
+If the task doesn't exist, Laravel automatically triggers a `404 Not Found` response, fulfilling the need for appropriate error handling without needing to manually call `Task::findOrFail()` in those controller methods.

 * **Controller Logic & JSON Responses:** The `TaskController` houses all the specific logic for each API endpoint.
-Each method in the controller is responsible for processing the request, interacting with the `Task` model, and then returning a JSON response, as required for an API.
+Each method in the controller is responsible for processing the request, interacting with the `Task` model (often injected via route model binding), and then returning a JSON response, as required for an API.

 * **API Routing:** I defined the API routes in Laravel's `routes/api.php` file, using `Route::apiResource('tasks', TaskController::class);`.
 This efficiently sets up all the standard RESTful routes for the `Task` resource and maps them to the corresponding methods in the `TaskController`.

+* **Key Files I Worked On:**
+    * `app/Models/Task.php`: Defined the Task model, its `$fillable` properties (for mass assignment), and `$casts` (for data types like boolean).
+    * `app/Http/Controllers/Api/TaskController.php`: Implemented all the API methods (index, store, show, update, destroy), including validation and using route model binding.
+    * `database/migrations/YYYY_MM_DD_HHMMSS_create_tasks_table.php` (timestamped file): Defined the database structure for the `tasks` table.
+    * `routes/api.php`: Set up the API endpoints.
+    * `.env`: Ensured this was configured for SQLite (which Laravel did by default)
+    * This `README.md` file: To document the project.